ktaranov/sqlserver-kit/Utilities/README.md

 Valentina Studio lets you connect with all major databases, run queries and generate diagrams to better understand your mission critical business data - and that is the free version of Valentina Studio.

+<a id="valentina-studio"></a>
+## SQL Plus Dot Net
+Download page: [SQL Plus Dot Net]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: SQL+.NET<br/>
+Free version: No<br/>
+Price: ?

+SQL+ is a tool that generates a class library from stored procedures by utilizing a tagging system in the form of comments.
+Does all the ADO stuff like setting up parameters and converting result sets into objects.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://docs.microsoft.com/en-us/sql/tools/bcp-utility
 [sqlcmd Utility]:https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility